DrKJeff16/ToSDR-Work/ToDo/Phoenix-Site/Cases.md

     - Name: _"**Binding Arbitration**"_.

 ## Cases
-This section will be divided on categories, as there are many repeated points of change being made.
+_This section will be divided on categories, as there are many repeated points of change being made_.
 ### Topic Switch:
+_These Cases, I'd suggest, would be more appropriate if they were moved to the specified Topics_:
 - [**[DEPRECATED]**](https://edit.tosdr.org/topics/55)
   - [142](https://edit.tosdr.org/cases/142)
   - [212](https://edit.tosdr.org/cases/212)